oconnor663/applied_crypto_2021_fall/pset3/readme.md

 Your input for this problem is a random 16-byte key, encoded as hex.
-Use this key as a "seed", set your nonce to all zero/null bytes (`b"\x00" * 12`), and treat your AES-CTR output as a stream of random bytes.
+Use this key as a "seed", set your nonce to all zero/null bytes (`b"\x00" * 12`), and treat your AES-CTR output as a continuous stream of pseudorandom bytes.
 In this use case, we don't have any "input", so you can either skip the xor step entirely, or just pretend that the input is all zero/null bytes.
 (Remember that xor with zero has no effect.)
-Convert the first 40 bytes of AES-CTR stream output into five random 8-byte/64-bit **little-endian** unsigned integers, using `int.from_bytes(..., "little")`.
-Your output should be the list of these five random numbers.
+Compute the first 40 bytes of this AES-CTR output stream and then use them to make five 8-byte/64-bit **little-endian** unsigned integers, using `int.from_bytes(..., "little")`.
+The first integer comes from the first 8 bytes of the stream, the second integer comes from the next 8 bytes, and so on.
+Your output should be the list of these five pseudorandom numbers.

 Apologies for jumping back and forth between big-endian and little-endian encoding in this problem set.
-The modern rule of thumb is to prefer the little-endian encoding, except where compatibility requirements require us to use big-endian.
+The modern rule of thumb is to prefer the little-endian encoding, except where compatibility requirements force us to use big-endian.

 **Input:** a random 16-byte key, encoded as hex

-**Output:** a list of five random 64-bit integers
+**Output:** a list of five pseudorandom 64-bit integers

 ## Problem 9¾: CBC mode (p.
 67)